LIVIAETS/miccai_2020-weakly_supervised_tutorial/readme.md

 ```
 where `predicted size` is the sum of all predicted probabilities (softmax) over the whole image.

 To make the example simpler, we will define the lower and upper bounds to 0.9 and 1.1 times the ground truth size.
+All the code is contained within the `code` folder

 #### Requirements
 The code has those following dependencies: